 Reed Leadership Academy

-The Reed Leadership Academy (RELAY) is a yearlong leadership development program for students.
-Participants learn about themselves, about interacting with others, and about making positive social change in their communities.
-Participants engage in community service and work with coaches from outside Reed who help them make meaning of their experiences.
-These skills benefit students both in the classroom and in life beyond Reed.
+The Reed Leadership Academy (RELAY) is a semester-long leadership development program for all students.
+This interactive class helps students learn about themselves, about interacting with others, and about making positive social change in their communities.
+Cohort members are paired with coaches from outside Reed who help them make meaning of the concepts they learn in the classroom.
+Past participants have reported that the skills they learned have helped them in many settings, including in the classroom, with roommates, in the workplace, and in student groups.
+For more information, visit www.reed.edu/leadership.

 Residence Life and Food Services